socrata/datasync/guides/setup-port-job.md

 ### Step 4:  Run, save and schedule the Job.
 Once your job is setup, you can run it like any other job.
-For more details, please see steps 4 and 5 of the [Setting a Standard Job (GUI)]({{ site.root }}/guides/setup-standard-job.html) Guide.
+For more details, please see steps 4 and 5 of the [Setting up a Standard Job (GUI)]({{ site.root }}/guides/setup-standard-job.html) Guide.